zenml-io/zenml/examples/kserve_deployment/README.md

-# 🚀 KServe Deployment Example - Scikit-Learn and Pytorch Examples 🚀
+# 🚀 KServe Deployment Example - TensorFlow and Pytorch Examples 🚀

 [KServe](https://kserve.github.io/website) is a Kubernetes-based model inference platform built for highly scalable deployment use cases.
 It provides a standardized inference protocol